-As a pastor who regularly performs weddings, I can tell that some couples are more likely to divorce than others.
+As a pastor who regularly performs weddings, I can see signs of divorce that tell me some couples are more likely to divorce than others.

 It’s not most evident in pre-marital counseling or private comments made before the service.
 I can’t see it as the vows are said or rings exchanged.
 It’s not even in the kiss.